panchanandevops/K8s-demo-project/README.md

-# My Kubernetes Project 🚀
+# My Kubernetes Demo Project 🚀

 Welcome to the documentation for My Kubernetes Project.
 This project deploys MongoDB and Mongo Express on Kubernetes using various deployment methods.